What if you didn't know some of the most important dates for the upcoming year?

 Now, these things disqualify anyone if they meet these conditions at the beginning of a payment month.
 So someone who is sentenced to jail on March 1, for example, would still be able to receive their normal payment on April 5.
 But if they are still in jail by July, they would be unable to get the usual payment because they would now have been in prison for 90 days or more.

-How Much Can I Expect to Receive As GST/HST Credit?
+How Much Is The GST/HST Credit?

 There is a lot of confusion over the payment amounts you will receive for the GST credit.
 This is likely due to the fact that the program has strict income requirements (more on this soon).
 However, those who qualify are not only on a fixed payment schedule, but they will receive payments based on marital status and the number of children (if any) as well as income.